google/fonts/README.md

+# Google Fonts Axis Registry

+This repository is the official Google Fonts **Axis Registry.**

+It is structured as a Python package/module, providing easy access to the registry data-set from Python programs.

+This data-set is synced into the `axisregistry` directory of the central [github.com/google/fonts](https://github.com/google/fonts) git repo, through which all Google Fonts assets are onboarded.

-# AxisRegistry Python Module
+## The AxisRegistry Python Module

-This repository contains a python package providing easy access to the GF Axis Registry.
-Data was copied (and is kept is sync with) its original location at the `axisregistry` directory on the [`google/fonts`](https://github.com/google/fonts) git repo.

-As of March 4th, 2022, there's an ongoing plan to soon make this module the central place for updates on the data-set.

-## GF Axis Registry

-This package contains a collection of metadata source files that collectively form the Google Fonts Axis Registry.
+This Python package contains a collection of metadata source files that collectively form the Google Fonts Axis Registry.

-The live Axis Registry is at [fonts.google.com/variablefonts](https://fonts.google.com/variablefonts), and axis definitions are only final when they appear on that page.
+The live Axis Registry within the actual Gogole Fonts product is surfaced at [fonts.google.com/variablefonts#axis-definitions](https://fonts.google.com/variablefonts#axis-definitions), and axis definitions are only final when they appear on that page.

-When the registry is updated here, a line like `axisregistry/axis_name.textproto` should be added to the `to_sandbox.txt` file.
+When the registry is updated here, a line like `axisregistry/axis_name.textproto` should be added to the `to_sandbox.txt` file of the central repo.

 ## Axis Metadata Fields